Boom Chicago: Notable alumni

-Amber Ruffin, (The Amber Ruffin Show, writer for Late Night with Seth Meyers).
+Amber Ruffin (The Amber Ruffin Show, writer/performer for Late Night with Seth Meyers), in addition to her TV fame, wrote two books on race in America.

-Ike Barinholtz stars in, writes and produces movies and TV shows including (Mindy Project, Suicide Squad, Bad Neighbors, and The Hunt.
+Ike Barinholtz stars in, writes and produces movies and TV shows including The Studio, Running Point, History of the World, Part II, Mindy Project, Suicide Squad, and Bad Neighbors.
+He also won the Celebrity Jeopardy championship in 2023, and donated his million dollar prize to his charity.

-Kay Cannon wrote for many films, including the Pitch Perfect films.
-She directed a Boom filled cast in Blockers and wrote and directed a re-imagining of Cinderella for Sony in 2021.
+Kay Cannon wrote for many film and TV shows, including the Pitch Perfect films.
+She directed a Boom-filled cast in Blockers and wrote and directed a re-imagining of Cinderella for Sony in 2021.

 Tami Sagher was a writer-producer for Orange is the New Black.
-She also writes and stars in TV shows like Inside Amy Schumer, 30 Rock, Broad City, and the (improv!) film Don't Think Twice.
-She is a writer-executive producer on the Hulu series Shrill.
+She also writes and stars in TV shows like Inside Amy Schumer, 30 Rock, Broad City, and the (improv) film Don't Think Twice.
+She was a writer-executive producer on the Hulu series Shrill.

-Colton Dunn starred in the NBC sitcom Superstore during its very successful, six-year run.
-He wrote many of the greatest scenes on Key & Peele and, of course, he was also in Blockers.
+Colton Dunn starred in the NBC sitcom Superstore during its six-year run.
+He wrote many scenes on Key & Peele.
+He was also the chauffeur in Blockers.

+Heather Ann Campbell, is an executive producer and writer for Rick and Morty, creating many of their most iconic episodes.
+Earlier she wrote for Saturday Night Live and was a cast member of Whose Line is it Anyway?
+She has appeared any many other TV shows and is one of the hosts of the podcast Get Played!.

-Other successful writer-performers include Dan Oster (MADtv), Liz Cackowski (SNL) and Heather Anne Campbell (Rick and Morty), Allison Silverman (Daily Show, Colbert Report), Pete Grosz, Joe Kelly (How I Met Your Mother), Matt Jones (Breaking Bad), Suzi Barrett (Drunk History), Jessica Lowe (Wrecked), E.R.
-Fightmaster (Grey's Anatomy), and Carl Tart (MadTV, Party Over Here, and Brooklyn Nine-Nine).
+Other alumni include Dan Oster (MADtv), Liz Cackowski (SNL), Allison Silverman (Daily Show, Colbert Report), Pete Grosz, Matt Jones (Breaking Bad), Suzi Barrett (Drunk History), Jessica Lowe (Wrecked), E.R.
+Fightmaster (Grey's Anatomy), Ally Beardsley (Dimension 20 and Game Changer) and Carl Tart (MadTV, Party Over Here, and Brooklyn Nine-Nine).

 The British mockumentary Borderline was created by Mike Orton-Toliver, and directed by Matt Jones.
-Greg Shapiro was Boom Chicago's anchorman on CCN, Comedy Central News (Netherlands) and Donald Trump in the world-wide Arjen Lubach viral hit America First, The Netherlands Second.
+Greg Shapiro was Boom Chicago's anchorman on CCN, Comedy Central News (Netherlands) and played Donald Trump in the video America First, The Netherlands Second.

-On Broadway, Nicole Parker starred with Martin Short in Fame Becomes Me in 2009 and in Wicked in 2010.
-Tarik Davis performed in Freestyle Love Supreme from 2019-2022 (As well as on The Amber Ruffin Show on TV).
-Josh Meyers (Red Oaks, The Awesomes) starred with Paul Rubens in Pee Wees Playhouse in 2010-11 and in the accompanying HBO special.
+On Broadway in 2023, Pete Grosz performs in Good Night, Oscar.
+Nicole Parker starred with Martin Short in Fame Becomes Me in 2009 and in Wicked in 2010.
+Tarik Davis performed in Freestyle Love Supreme from 2019 to 2022 (As well as on The Amber Ruffin Show on TV).
+Josh Meyers (Red Oaks, The Awesomes) starred with Paul Rubens in Pee Wees Playhouse in 2010–2011 and in the accompanying HBO special.
 Spencer Kayden co-created and starred in Urinetown in the 1990s and was nominated for a 2012 Tony award in Don't Dress for Dinner.
-In 2006–7, Lisa Jolley appeared in Hairspray.
+In 2006–2007, Lisa Jolley appeared in Hairspray.